 The investigating caseworker contacted the module leader to ask if the internal mark moderation for the module had taken place, and whether the external examiner had approved the marking standard.
 This was confirmed by the module leader, so the appeal was rejected as the marking had taken place in accordance with the University's Assessment and Feedback Policy, and that it was not possible to appeal against the academic judgement of the mark awarded.

 Student Y submitted an appeal regarding the lack of response from a module leader.
 He had tried to contact the module leader with a query about the assessment prior to the examination but had received no response.

-The appeal was rejected by the Complaints and Appeals Team because, whilst it had been unfortunate that the student had not received a response from his Module Leader, the Module Leader had posted all relevant examination information and revision materials on Blackboard, therefore, it was felt that the student had not been placed at a disadvantage.
+The appeal was rejected by the Student Casework Team because, whilst it had been unfortunate that the student had not received a response from his Module Leader, the Module Leader had posted all relevant examination information and revision materials on Blackboard, therefore, it was felt that the student had not been placed at a disadvantage.

 Case study three

 Student Z submitted an appeal regarding personal circumstances he had experienced during his final year of study.
 The appeal wasn't considered as it wasn't about an irregularity in the assessment process, and the student was advised to contact a Student Support Adviser about applying retrospectively for an exceptional removal of a mark.

 The below provides some examples of evidence that may be used to support a claim that the University has done something wrong.
 Please note that this is not an exhaustive list and the decision to accept or to reject a piece of evidence will rely solely upon your circumstances (ie evidence that has been accepted for one student may not be acceptable for another student’s circumstances).

 Where unacceptable evidence is referred to below, this relates to instances whereby the item identified was the only piece of evidence submitted and had not been accompanied by additional documentation.